-Course Code: BEE 105 Credit Units: 03
+Course Code: BEE 105

 The objective of the course is to provide a brief knowledge of Electrical Engineering to students of all disciplines.
-This Course includes some theorems related to electrical, some law's related to flow of current, voltages, basic knowledge of Transformer, basic knowledge of electromagnetism, basic knowledge of electrical network.
+This Course includes some theorems related to electrical, some law's related to flow of current, voltages, basic knowledge of Transformer, basic knowledge of electrical network.